vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2015-04-11-lessons-learned-from-my-first-stupid-open-source-side-project.md

+---
+post-description: The idea for the project came up after reading about a guy getting paid to get drunk and evaluate the client's website's UX is an altered state.
+post-image: dux.png
+---

 <img src="/images/blog/dux.png" alt="dux" class="cover"/>

 It has been a while since I wanted to create an open source project, something just for fun and not necessarily <strong>useful</strong>.